amnuts/opcache-gui/README.md

 PHP 7.4 introduced the ability to pre-load a set of files on server start by way of the `opcache.preload` setting in your `php.ini` file.
 If you have set that up then the list of files specifically pre-loaded will be listed within this tab.

-As with the ignored file, if you have not supplied the ini setting or the `allow_filelist` configuration option is set to `false`, then this tab will not be displayed.
+As with the ignored file, if you have not supplied the ini setting, or the `allow_filelist` configuration option is `false`, then this tab will not be displayed.

 ### Reset the cache